Formation of oyster mushroom primordia - features and photos

 Оyster mushroom growth stages

-What does primordia look like
+What do primordia look like

 What is mushroom pinning?

-Mushroom pins are the beginnings of mushrooms.
+Mushroom pins are the early, visible beginnings of mushrooms.

 How long from primordia to pins